 Technically speaking, white noise is a spectrum whose signal has equal power in any equal interval frequency.

 It means the noise amplitude between 20 – 25 Hz, is the same as between 1000 – 1005 Hz or 1995 – 2000 Hz.

 When looking at the graphic representation of white noise it has this flat representation.
 So to say, there’s no slope and the amplitude is constant.
 White noise amongst all noise colors is the most popular.
 It is often confused with brown or pink noise.

 How does White Noise sound?

 The pink noise in contrast has a decreasing slope over frequency (-3dB/octave).
-All high amplitude signals are focused towards low frequencies (low Hz range).
+All high amplitude signals are focused toward low frequencies (low Hz range).

 The amplitude of a pink noise signal is proportional to 1/f (“f” being the frequency in Hz).

 Human ears are more sensitive to high frequencies.
 The pink noise helps balance this sensitivity as it has less intensity around high frequencies.
 Compared to white noise, it has a stronger bass rumble vibe to it, making it sound more natural.
 It sounds like heavy rainfalls.